Exostellar/CloudMigration/migration/README.md

 ### Setup xen-blanket and basic network on other nodes:
 1. Download the code to the VM, specify your configuration for each xen-blanket node in config.sh.
 2. Make sure that you are using unique IPSUFFIX for each node, and guest_mtu must be the same across the whole cluster.
-Otherwise they will have trouble communicating with each other.
-3. "platform" in config.sh specifies what driver we are going to install.
+Otherwise they will have trouble communicating with each other. "platform" in config.sh specifies what driver we are going to install.
 Usually "xen" is for AWS and "kvm" for Google.
+3. Run setup_xenblanket_2.sh.
 4. Once xen-blanket works, run setup_xenblanket_2.sh.

 ### Connect all nodes into the basic network: